Environment Tools

 environmentFileBashCompatibleToDocker [ filename ]

-Ensure an environment file is compatible with non-quoted docker environment files Return Code: 1 - if errors occur Return Code: 0 - if file is valid
+Ensure an environment file is compatible with non-quoted docker environment files

 Reads standard input

-text - Optional.
-Environment file to convert.
+text - Environment file to convert.
+(Optional)

 Writes to standard output